The Manhunter series, two Sierra adventure game deviants

 Later it was released for the Atari ST, Amiga, and the Apple IIGS platform

-Manhunter: New York not only would feature an innovative movie-like approach to how the game was presented but would also be Sierra’s first non-text-parser game, with Evryware reworking some of the AGI frameworks to function without the parser.
-Many of the game’s initiatives like extreme closeups, picture-in-picture, large panoramic views, switching between 3rd and 1st person perspectives, etc. would all later become standard in the genre.
-Sierra wasn’t involved in the process at all and Evryware didn’t show the game until the very last stage of development.
-One of Ken Williams and Sierra’s many great trademarks was to trust the employees and in this case the 3rd party developer.
+Manhunter: New York not only would feature an innovative movie-like approach to how the game was presented but would also be Sierra’s first large-scale non-text-parser-driven adventure game, with Evryware reworking the AGI frameworks to function more intuitively.
+Many of the game’s initiatives like extreme closeups, picture-in-picture, large panoramic views, switching between 3rd and 1st person perspectives, etc. would for the most part become standard in the genre later on.

-The game was initially created and published in 1988 for the IBM/PC with 16-color EGA graphics but was swiftly ported to the Atari ST, Amiga, Apple IIGS, and Macintosh.
+Manhunter: New York was published for the IBM PC in 1988 and afterward ported to the Atari ST, Amiga, Apple IIGS, and Macintosh.

 Manhunter: New York would significantly stand out from Sierra’s line-up of adventure titles in the late ’80s, not only by being vastly different in tone and settings but also by being developed by a third-party developer.